gentslava/elektronny-gorod/README.md

 ## Features

-- View available contracts and select one.
+- View available contracts and add as much as you need.
-- Request and input SMS code for authentication.
+- Request and input SMS code or password for authentication.
+- Get camera preview and streams.
-- Control Elektronny Gorod devices.
+- Control opening locks at real-time.

 ## Issues and Contributions